Microwave Source for ODNP-Enhanced NMR Spectroscopy

-Overhauser Dynamic Nuclear Polarization (ODNP) enhanced NMR spectroscopy at 9 GHz (0.35 T, 15 MHz 1H NMR frequency) is a powerful method for site-specific studies of the accessibility and translational dynamics of water molecules at or near bio-macromolecules, membrane proteins, or polymer/solvent interfaces .
-Although the method has been around since the 1960s, it has just recently been successfully applied in structural biology and material science.
-The unique instrumentation requirements had previously limited the application of ODNP-enhanced NMR spectroscopy, specifically the lack of commercially available microwave sources and DNP probes that are compatible with existing EPR instrumentation.
+Overhauser Dynamic Nuclear Polarization (ODNP) enhanced NMR spectroscopy at 9 GHz (0.35 T, 15 MHz 1H NMR frequency) is a powerful method for site-specific studies of the accessibility and translational dynamics of water molecules at or near bio-macromolecules, membrane proteins, or polymer/solvent interfaces [1,2].
+Although the method has been in practice since the 1960s, it has just recently been successfully applied in structural biology and material science.
+The unique instrumentation requirements previously limited the application of ODNP-enhanced NMR spectroscopy, specifically the lack of commercially available microwave sources and DNP probes that are compatible with existing EPR instrumentation.

-Unlike high-field DNP-enhanced solid-state NMR experiments ODNP -enhanced NMR spectroscopy at 9 GHz does not require a large superconducting NMR magnet or a gyrotron as the microwave source.
-In fact, any commercially available or home-built X-band EPR spectrometer, often found in academic spectroscopy facilities, can be easily upgraded with ODNP capabilities.
+Unlike high-field DNP-enhanced solid-state NMR experiments, ODNP -enhanced NMR spectroscopy at 9 GHz does not require a large superconducting NMR magnet or a gyrotron as the microwave source.
+In fact, any commercially availabe or home-built X-band EPR spectrometer, often found in academic spectroscopy facilities, can be easily upgraded with ODNP capabilities.

 A turn-key microwave source for you to focus on your research

 The Bridge12 MPS 9 GHz is an easy-to-use X-band microwave source for ODNP spectroscopy.
 The maximum output power of commercially available, state-of-the-art EPR spectrometer is typically limited to < 300 mW, which is insufficient to drive the ODNP effect into saturation.